 Perhaps one of the coolest planter ideas we’ve seen is the monogram planter.
-Not only does it allow you to display great number of flowers vertically, but it also really allows for some personal touches for your home.
+Not only does it allow you to display a great number of flowers vertically, but it also allows for some personal touches for your home.
 This is a great idea if you’re handy with the DIY crafts, or you need to give the hubby an excuse to play with the power tools while you’re deciding on what you want to plant.
-Rather than steal the thunder, take a look at the step by step tutorial here!

 Making Your Own Planter

 If you don’t have ready access to a miter saw, or you’re having a hard time trying to figure out how to make an ‘S’ (good luck with that, we’ve been scratching our heads over it as well) you might want to look at some alternative options.
 Fortunately, there are a number of different options you can play with, and many of them are actually cheaper than you might expect.

-Perhaps one of our favorite low cost upcycle ideas is the pallet planter.
+Perhaps one of our favorite low-cost upcycle ideas is the pallet planter.
 Not only are pallets super cheap (in some cases you can even get them for free) but they are incredibly versatile, ranging from coffee tables to garden planters.
-One of the best parts about a pallet planter is that you can can stand them vertically getting the full visual display like you would with the monogram planter, with considerably less effort.
+One of the best parts about a pallet planter is that you can stand them vertically getting the full visual display like you would with the monogram planter, with considerably less effort.
 With a little sanding, some paint, and a hammer, you can turn an old pallet into something truly incredible.
 And the best part is, you don’t have to spend a lot of money doing it.